borkowsk/Honor_model/README.md

 If you are using this code for research purposes, please quote this article.
 If to any of the others, give the coffee to the author (https://www.paypal.com/paypalme/wborkowsk)

+## Compilation

+You need a SymshellLight library for building this project.